2021 Sea Bright Ocean Rescue

 The primary mission of Sea Bright Ocean Rescue is to protect the public and prevent drowning by providing a nationally accredited beach safety program utilizing exemplary modern lifeguarding techniques and water rescue procedures.

-This summary covers the entire 2020 lifeguard season with 131 days of lifeguard and Fall-Patrol services covering two municipal public oceanfront beaches, one private contracted oceanfront beach, and two municipal public riverfront beaches.
+This summary covers the first 2/3rds of the 2021 lifeguard season with 72 days of lifeguard and rescue team services that covers two municipal public oceanfront beaches, two private contracted oceanfront beaches, and two municipal public riverfront beaches.

 1. Fatal Drownings (guarded and unguarded) 0